 The FSM toolbox, first conceived and implemented by the Asian Institute of Technology with support from the Bill and Melinda Gates Foundation, has evolved over the years with valuable contribution, inputs and feedback from various organizations such as CEPT University, CSTEP and University of Natural Resources and Life Sciences, Vienna.

 The current version of the platform is the latest update and brings new exciting content and an improved web-based user interface.
 This initiative was led by Athena Infonomics with support and inputs from a network of partners (CDD Society, Emanti Management Consultants, Asian Institute of Technology, Cabinet EDE, AFWA and IWMI) and experts (Dr. Shirish Singh, Dorai Narayan, Dave Robbins, Sujaya Rathi, Isabel Blackett, Peter Hawkins and Mingma Sherpa).
+Currently, the platform is anchored and owned by the Faecal Sludge Management (FSM) Alliance.

 If you have questions on the platform content or if you would like to become a contributor, contact us.